Incoterms, Shipping, and Trade Terms Defined // FOB, EXW, FCA, CPT, CIP, DDP, etc.

 Are you unsure about the trade terms of Alibaba or Chinese suppliers?
 Don't know what the three letters that came with your quote mean?
 Cosmo has defined the 2010 Incoterms abbreviations, such as FOB, CFR, and DAP, for international trade.

 When you're getting quotes from suppliers, they will almost always give you three pieces of information: the price per unit, the MOQ (minimum order quantity), and the shipping terms.
-The shipping terms, called incoterms, are usually given as three letters at the end.
+The shipping terms, incoterms, are usually given as three letters at the end.
 For instance, this is a quote I recently received, "1000-1.75/pc, 2000-1.65/pc, 10000-1.50/pc, EXW."
 In this case, the EXW stands for Ex-Works and defines the shipping terms and the obligation of the buyer or the seller to get the product to its final destination.
 People often ask us if Alibaba prices include shipping.
 The answer is no–they almost always quote prices in EXW on the website.

 [UPDATE] Click here for the new Incoterms 2020

 Incoterms are international contracts of sale, often called trade or shipping terms.
 Incoterms are shot for International Commercial Terms EXW and FOB and are far from the two most common incoterms.
 Incoterms have two parties, 'the buyer and 'the seller.'
 'The seller' is typically a factory, manufacturer, trading company, or wholesaler.
-'The Buyer is the person who is purchasing the goods from overseas and importing them for final sale.
+'The Buyer is the person who purchases the goods from overseas and imports them for final sale.
 If you run an FBA business, you will be classified as the buyer in these examples.
 This guide is for the most recent incoterms, updated in 2010.
 There are now 11 recognized terms, down from 13 in 2000.
 Incoterms are published by the International Chamber of Commerce (ICC), which holds the copyright.

 Steps of the shipping process